 - They Oxidise pyruvic acid which breakdown the product of glucose and takes place to release energy stored in the form of ATP for ready use.

 - This process of ATP formation in mitochondria is called cellular respiration.
 Mitochondria are also called the ‘powerhouse’ of a cell as it releases energy.

-- They may be disc-shaped or laminate as in most plants cell.
+The chloroplast is found in the cytoplasm of green plant cells.
+It may be disc-shaped or laminate as in most plants cell.
 In some ribbon-shaped for eg. in an alga Spirogyra or cup-shaped as in alga Chlamydomonas.

 - A fluid medium called stroma is filled in the inner side of the chloroplast.

 - Chloroplast contains their own DNA and RNA so they can self-duplicate to produce their own kind without the help of the nucleus.

 - Chloroplasts are the site of photosynthesis as plant synthesize their food by the process (with the help of carbon dioxide and water in the presence of sunlight sugar is synthesized by plants).

 The Endoplasmic reticulum (ER) is a single membrane-bound structure having a thickness between 50 – 60A°.
 It is found scattered in the cytoplasm.
 Its membranes form a continuous sheet that encloses a fluid-filled space called ER lumen.